ML4GW/gwak2/README.md

     For support, go to https://github.com/helm/helm.
 make: *** [Makefile:65: install-helm] Error 1
 ```
-- do the following commands
+do the following commands:
 ```
 $ source ~/.bashrc
 $ make install-poetry install-kubectl install-s3cmd
 ```

-- if everything was installed successfully, continue to the steps below
+If everything was installed successfully, continue to the steps below.

 ### Main installation